Best Headphones for Podcasting [2024]

 Headphones help with your mic technique, but they also help to improve your overall audio quality.

-Because a good pair of headphones pick up more frequencies than the human ear, it's easy to pick up distracting hums, buzzing, or other ambient noise you wouldn't otherwise, leading to a cleaner recording.
+Because a good pair of headphones pick up more frequencies than the human ear, it's easy to pick up distracting hums, buzzing, background noise, or other ambient noise you wouldn't otherwise, leading to a cleaner recording.

 #3 Reduce time spent editing mistakes in post

-Paired with a mixer, you can use headphones to help you edit audio levels on the front-end of your recording, saving you time in post-production.
+Paired with a mixer, you can use headphones to help you edit audio levels on the front end of your recording, saving you time in post-production.

 Some sound issues are easy to edit out, but it's best to use equipment that prevents them from getting into your recording in the first place.